rollbar/docs/onboarding/apex.md

 Or just start using Rollbar in your Apex classes.

-# Configuration
-## Changing the access token
-If you need to change the access token of your Rollbar project to which your organization is connected, it's as simple as changing the value of a Custom Settings `RollbarSettings__c`.

-You can also go back to the Rollbar for Apex installer VisualForce page: `RollbarConfigure`.

 # Additional information
 * If you are installing the package in a scratch organization, just add path name from the Salesforce package installation link after your scratch org's domain name, i.e.: